-- Client Employee Relationships: Companies hire recruiters because they may wish to fire an employee and must keep this sensitive matter secret until a replacement has been found and firing process can be swift, and less painful for all.
-Or it could also be that the client does not think anyone internally is qualified and does not want to upset the internal employees until the new person is on-boarded
+- Client Employee Relationships: Companies hire recruiters because they may wish to fire an employee and must keep this sensitive matter secret until a replacement has been found and the firing process can be swift, and less painful for all.
+Or it could also be that the client does not think anyone internally is qualified and wishes not want to upset the internal employees until the new person is on-boarded

-- Succession Planning: Companies hire recruiters to provide them with lists of possible replacements for employees who might be pushed out in certain period of time.
+- Succession Planning: Companies hire recruiters to provide them with lists of possible replacements for employees who might be pushed out in a certain period of time.
 It is imperative that the replacement the company is contemplating be kept strictly confidential